openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Security Aspects of Composite Signatures

 When multiple signatures are applied to a message, the question of the protocol's resistance against signature stripping attacks naturally arises.
-In a signature stripping attack, an adversary removes one or more of the signatures such that only a subset of the signatures remain in the message when verified.
+In a signature stripping attack, an adversary removes one or more of the signatures such that only a subset of the signatures remain in the message at the point when it is verified.
 This amounts to a downgrade attack that potentially reduces the value of the signature.
 It should be noted that the composite signature schemes specified in this draft are not subject to a signature stripping vulnerability.
 This is due to the fact that in any OpenPGP signature, the hashed meta data includes the signature algorithm ID, as specified in {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.4.